ceterumnet/alpaca-web/tests/store-test-plan.md

 - `setTelescopeTracking`.
 - `setTelescopeGuideRateDeclination`, `setTelescopeGuideRateRightAscension`, `setTelescopeSlewSettleTime`.
 - `slewToCoordinates`, `slewToAltAz`: Target setting, async/sync calls, event emissions.
+- **`slewToCoordinatesString` (NEW):**
+  - Test successful slew with valid RA/Dec strings (various formats).
+  - Mock `parseRaString`, `parseDecString` from `@/utils/astroCoordinates`:
+    - Verify they are called with `raString` and `decString` respectively.
+    - Simulate successful parsing returning decimal values.
+    - Simulate parsing failure (e.g., `parseRaString` throws an error).
+  - Verify the original `slewToCoordinates` (numerical input) action is called with correctly parsed decimal values when parsing succeeds.
+  - Verify that `slewToCoordinates` is NOT called if parsing fails.
+  - Test error handling and `telescopeSlewError` event emission if:
+    - Device not found.
+    - Device is not a telescope.
+    - `parseRaString` or `parseDecString` throws an error (check error message propagation to event).
+    - The underlying `slewToCoordinates` (numerical) action fails (mock its failure).
+  - Test successful event emissions (`telescopeSlewStarted`, `telescopeSlewComplete` via the underlying numerical slew action).
+  - Test `useAsync` parameter propagation to the underlying `slewToCoordinates` call.
 - `abortSlew`.

 #### 3.6.3. `filterWheelActions.ts`